Gianni Versace at the Groninger Museum in 2022

 The exhibition was curated by Gianni Versace experts Karl von der Ahé and Saskia Lubnow.

-The exhibition is realised in collaboration with the leading private collectors of the work of Gianni Versace: Antonio Caraveno (with Sabina Albano as collection curator), as well as Salvatore Alderuccio and Franco Jacassi.
+The exhibition is realised in collaboration with the leading private collectors of the work of Gianni Versace: Antonio Caravano (with Sabina Albano as collection curator), as well as Salvatore Alderuccio and Franco Jacassi.